Ben-Super/elena-project-frontend/README.md

 ## Run on a Dev Server

+Prerequisites: Node.js, Angular Devkit, and Angular CLI installed (https://angular.io/guide/setup-local)

+1) `cd` into the folder containing your local copy of this repo.
+2) Run `npm install` to install all necessary packages for the app.
-Run `ng serve` for a dev server.
+3) Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

 NOTE: The routing will not work without a running instance of our backend: https://github.com/pjhopen/elena-project-backend

 ## Build